MichalBurgunder/365daysofcomputer/documentation/README.md

 ## Markup languages

-There are plenty of different Markup languages, although there really are only two lanugages which remain in widespread use:
+There are plenty of different Markup languages, although there really are only two languages which remain in widespread use:

 | Name | Description |
 | - | - |
 | Markdown | This language provides support for software documentation |
 | HTML | *Hypertext Markup Language* is the primary language to write websites.
 This language allows one to write *JavaScript* source code, such that one can display things by programming them in.|